Ibraheemolasupogit/Develop-generative-AI-apps-in-Azure/readme.md

 ### Key Technologies and Frameworks

-- **Azure AI Foundry & Databricks** – For data preparation, model orchestration, and scalable deployment
+- **Azure AI Foundry & Model Catalog** – For selecting, deploying, and managing foundation models
-- **LangChain** – For chaining prompts, tools, and agents in intelligent workflows
+- **Azure Databricks** – For data preparation, orchestration, and scalable deployment
 - **Ollama API** – For local model hosting and inference experimentation
 - **Gemini API** – For multimodal reasoning and conversational AI
 - **OpenAI API** – For GPT-based completion, embedding, and chat functionalities